 From November 2014 the itinerary will change back to the below: MORELIA TO IXTAPA VIA ZIHUATANEJO

 Head out West to the Mexican Riviera, which overlooks the Pacific Ocean.
 We stop for lunch on one of Mexico’s most stunning beaches, Playa la Ropa.
 It’s dotted with palm trees and is a perfect spot for water sports like parasailing and jet-skiing.

-Walk off your lunch in low-key Zihuatanejo and explore this cute little fishing village where local restaurants, artisan studios and interesting boutiques line the cobblestone streets.
+Walk off your lunch in low-key Zihuatanejo and explore this charming fishing village where local restaurants, artisan studios and interesting boutiques line the cobblestone streets.

 A free day in Ixtapa means time to relax.
 Kick back at the hotel and make the most of its fantastic pool and pool bar.
 Otherwise, head to the beach and soak up some sun or snorkel in the waters of the Pacific Ocean.
 Your Tour Manager can even help you sort out a boat for hire if you want to get out on the water and do a bit of fishing.

-Turn the energy levels up with an optional horse rde along the beach or explore the coastline in our optional kayaking excursion.
-Go for a late night stroll through the luxurious hotel district and get a taste of the high life.
+Turn the energy levels up with an optional horse ride along the beach, then maybe go for a late night stroll through the luxurious hotel district and get a taste of the high life.
 Dance the night away at one of the nightclubs or grab a quiet drink at a local bar.